apache/pulsar/site2/docs/administration-isolation-bookie.md

 When the available rack size of bookies can meet the requirements configured on a topic, the rack-aware placement policy can work well and you don’t need any extra configurations.

-For example, the BookKeeper cluster has 4 racks and 13 bookie instances as shown the following diagram.
+For example, the BookKeeper cluster has 4 racks and 13 bookie instances as shown in the following diagram.
 When a topic is configured with `EnsembleSize=3, WriteQuorum=3, AckQuorum=2`, the BookKeeper client chooses one bookie instance from three different racks to write data to, such as Bookie2, Bookie8, and Bookie12.

 ![Rack-aware placement policy](/assets/rack-aware-placement-policy-1.svg)